mohan-barathi/CarND-Traffic-sign-classifier-P3/writeup.md

 * The number of unique classes/labels in the data set is 43

 ## CRITERIA : Exploratory Visualization
-> Bar graph using Matplotlib, of the data extracted from signnames.csv file, as a pandas series.
+> Bar graph, of the data extracted from signnames.csv file, as a pandas series.
 ![alt text][image1]

 # CATEGORY : Design and Test a Model Architecture